Alan-bur/Alan-bur/README.md

 ### Junior UI Designer 🖌.

-19 years old student with a passion for technology,design and languages.
+19 years old student with a passion for technology, design and languages.
 Just graduated as a UX/UI Designer on Digital House and im currently learning Python Language and Mandarin Chinese on my free time.

 - 🎓 Student